-Therefore, all applicants are requested to include a preliminary classification on newly filed patent applications.
-The preliminary classification, preferably class and subclass designations, should be identified in the upper right-hand corner of the letter of transmittal accompanying the application papers, for example "Proposed class 2, subclass 129."
+All applicants are requested to include a preliminary classification on newly filed patent applications.
+The preliminary classification, preferably class and subclass designations, should be identified in the upper right-hand corner of the letter of transmittal accompanying the application papers, for example "Proposed Class 2, subclass 129."